rehierl/html-outliner-spec/issue-associations-notes.md

 One of the problems the outline algorithm currently has is that it does not clearly define what you will get as a result.
-The general idea should be that it will create outline and section objects, connect them with each other and attach them to the nodes of the dom subtree for which the algorithm was started.
+The general idea should be that it will create outline and section objects, connect them with each other and attach them to the nodes of the dom subtree.

 With regards to attaching outline objects to nodes, the algorithm is rather straight forward.
-Unfortunately, the relationships established between nodes and sections are rather vague and contradictory.
+Unfortunately, the relationships established between nodes and sections are vague and contradictory.

 The goal of this document is to identify which relationships the algorithm establishes and to clearly define those.